-Last July a crew of 17 dancers from 6 countries met in Berlin and brought to life a plan I had been refining for a long time.
+Last July a crew of 17 dancers from 6 countries met in Berlin.
+We brought to life a plan I had been refining for a long time.

 For years I’ve worked to understand how we can be more effective in marketing tango to new people.
-We all know that most people come to tango initially as a dating alternative, but as Sven Else of Berlin’s wildly successful Milonga Popular has demonstrated, we have the best chance to resonate with some subset of that group, our own “tribe”.
+We all know that most people come to tango initially as a dating alternative.
+But as Sven Elze of Berlin’s wildly successful Milonga Popular has demonstrated, we have the best chance to resonate with some subset of that group, our own “tribe”.

-Years ago I noticed that the best Marks I’ve ever trained had martial arts experience, and yoga is the most relevant physical training for Revels.
+Years ago I noticed that the best Marks I’ve ever trained had martial arts experience.
+The most relevant physical training for Revels is yoga.

-As a yogi myself I yearn for my strength, flexibility, discipline, concentration, and openness to be witnessed and admired.
-I want social activities where that physicality is relevant, preferably something with more boys than I ever see in any yoga class.
+As a yogi myself I yearn to be witnessed and admired for my strength, flexibility, discipline, concentration, and openness.
+I want social activities where that physicality is relevant – with more boys than yoga classes.

 Without a lot of alcohol or small talk.